In real estate and contract agreements, the phrase And or Assigns is commonly used to provide flexibility to the buyer or party signing the deal.

 The phrase comes from contract law, not everyday English.

-- “Assigns” comes from the Latin assignare, meaning to transfer or designate.
+- “Successors” comes from the Latin assignare, meaning to transfer or designate.

 - Legal systems needed a way to include future holders of rights, not just the original party.